Scientists have discovered a new type of arthritis which they are calling menopausal arthritis.

 Most people would not feel comfortable using regular NSAID’s (Non-Steroidal Anti-Inflammatory Drug) either as a cream or a tablet without having diagnosed and fairly advanced osteoarthritis.

-However, today’s suggests that mild symptoms of bone and joint problems could begin before the menopause takes place.
-So using a natural non-drug anti-inflammatory cream that has no side effects on any small aches and pains may help delay the onset of menopausal related arthritis through gentle daily management of mild inflammation of the joints.
+However this study suggests that mild symptoms of bone and joint problems could begin before the menopause takes place.
+So using a natural non-drug anti-inflammatory cream on any small aches and pains may help delay the onset of menopausal related arthritis through gentle daily management of mild inflammation of the joints.

 2. Take supplements to build stronger joints